 Physical and psychological aspects of illness and disabilities within context of physical activity.
 Evaluation of the individual and prescription of appropriate activity.
 Survey of legal aspects.
-Ten hours of field experience required.
-Prerequisites: BIOL 103 and 217; PHED 212; or permission of the instructor.
-Health and Wellness: Point 1.
+Fifteen hours of field experience required as part of PHED 249.
+Prerequisites: BIOL 217; PHED 212; or permission of the instructor.